Welcome to the Roton Quantum Model - a rotational resonance framework

 Scientific Assessment

-The Rotonal Quantum Model (RQM) proposes that matter, interaction, and stability arise not from point particles or abstract fields, but from structured resonances of rotation embedded in space itself.
-Instead of treating observed quantum states as irreducible, RQM decomposes them into geometrically and axially separable resonance modes that can couple, lock, and reorganize across scales.
+The Resonance Quantum Theory (RQT) proposes that matter, interaction, and stability arise not from point particles or abstract fields, but from structured resonances embedded in space-time itself.
+Physical interaction emerges from relational phase coherence and phase gradients.
+Instead of treating observed quantum states as irreducible, the Rotonal Quantum Model (RQM) decomposes them into geometrically and axially separable resonance modes that can couple, lock, and reorganize across scales.
 In this view, forces are not exchanged entities but emergent consequences of phase alignment, misalignment, and resonance saturation.
 Complex multi-dimensional eigenstates are thus reinterpreted as composite resonance configurations with internal degrees of freedom that remain physically interpretable.
 This reframing offers a unified language for mass, binding, charge distribution, and interaction strength without invoking fundamentally distinct force carriers.
 For the reader, RQM invites a shift in perspective: from asking what particles are, to asking how stable resonant structures manage to exist at all.

 Basic Ideas and Entities